dcmi/dctap-python/docs/elements/valueNodeType/index.rst

 valueNodeType
 ^^^^^^^^^^^^^

-The DCTAP model was designed for compatability with the RDF model.
+The DCTAP model was designed for compatibility with the RDF model.
 In the RDF model, there are three types of node: an :term:`IRI` (or URI), a BNode, and a Literal.

-Users not interested in compatability with RDF can safely ignore this element.
+Users not interested in compatibility with RDF can safely ignore this element.

 ``dctap`` issues a warning if an unsupported value is